galiprandi/css-toolset/README.md

 # css-toolset

-> "Elegant styles, without classes"
+> "Elegant styles, without class names"

 css-toolset is small css library that apply elegant styles to your documents, without you need to add any class.